carpentries/instructor-training/_episodes/09-eia.md

 ## Looking for More?
 Want to Contribute?
 The Carpentries is actively working on improving our content and practices with respect to equity, inclusion, and accessibility.
 If you are interested in being involved in the development of this content, please let us know!
-Contributions to this page may be made on GitHub (click the "improve this page" link at the top), join our #accessibility channel on The Carpentries Slack, or get in touch with us by emailing team@carpentries.org.
+Contributions to this page may be made on GitHub (click the "improve this page" link at the top), though our #accessibility channel on The Carpentries Slack, or by emailing team@carpentries.org.

 [core-values]: https://carpentries.org/values/
 [worldcat-dweck]: http://www.worldcat.org/title/mindset-the-new-psychology-of-success/oclc/58546262